-As you know, Iguazu is one of the seven natural wonders of the world according to the contest organized by the New Open World Corporation, we only have six left to visit!
+Do you know, that Iguazu is one of the world’s seven natural wonders, according to the contest organized by the New Open World Corporation?
+So, it should be on everyone’s bucket list.

 We found on Lastminute.com a good deal that included Flight + hotel from Buenos Aires for 193€, with three nights on the Argentine side of Iguazu.

-The hotel is a youth hostel that is a member of Youth Hostelling International so if you go with your hostess card then you’ll have a better price.
+The hotel is a youth hostel that is a member of Youth Hostelling International, so if you go with your hostess card, you’ll have a better price.

-They are dormitory rooms, but as we went three friends we were able to hire a shared room for four and pay for the extra bed (it cost us 16€/night) so that the room is only for you and your friends.
+They are dormitory rooms, but since we went with three friends, we could hire a shared room for four and pay for the extra bed (it cost us 16€/night) so that the room is only for you and your friends.

-If you are two people, they have double rooms, but look because it is another price completely different.
+If you are two people, they have double rooms, but make sure to look at the prices because they are completely different.

-The flight is from Buenos Aires and departs from airport “Aeroparque Jorge Newberry”, instead of Ezeiza.
-Much better, since aeroparque is in the city itself, and Ezeiza is quite far away.
+The flight is from Buenos Aires and departs from the airport “Aeroparque Jorge Newberry,” instead of Ezeiza.
+It is much better since “Aeroparque” is in the city, and Ezeiza is far away.
 The flight takes about two hours.

 You can go by bus, but it takes about 15 hours to arrive.

-First detail that you have to take into account before you even reach Iguazu: transport.
+The first detail that you have to take into account before you even reach Iguazu: is transport.

-We didn’t think about this and we were looking and asking when we were already there.
+We didn’t think about this and were looking and asking when we were already there.

 Taxi or Remis

-The second option is the taxi or remis (there are both, they are not the same but the difference is small).
-A remis charges per trip to the falls of the Argentine side 500* pesos and the Brazilian side other 500* pesos.
+The second option is to go by taxi or remis (there are both, they are not the same but the difference is small).

-Also for Brazilian side, you need a remis, taxi, guided tour or rental car.
+Also, for the Brazilian side, you need a remis, taxi, guided tour or rental car.

 He lowered the price by 100 pesos for each trip.
 So he charged us 400 pesos to take us to waterfalls on the Argentine side and 450 pesos to take us to falls on the Brazilian side.

-We got the same as the bus, but we were going much more comfortable, we would pick up at the agreed time and if we finished before we would put a message and he came early.
+We got the same price as the bus, but we were going much more comfortably.
+We would get picked up at an agreed time, and if we finished before, we would send a message, and he would come early.

-So if you want Diego to be waiting for you at the airport with a pre-agreed price and with peace of mind, call him, or give him an e-mail, he treated us so well that he deserves us to put his details here.
+So if you want Diego to be waiting for you at the airport with a pre-agreed price and peace of mind, call him or email him.
+He treated us so well that he deserves it that we put his details here.

 But as I always say, this is an option for you.
-If you prefer, do a search for yourself and call whoever you want.
+If you prefer, search for yourself and call whoever you want.

 These prices are from April 2015; attention to inflation.
 Now with these “pesos,” you can’t buy a beer.

 Phone: +54 93757 15459620

-If you prefer enjoy roundtrip transportation from Puerto Iguazú to Iguazú National Park with an English and Spanish-speaking guide
+If you prefer to enjoy roundtrip transportation from Puerto Iguazú to Iguazú National Park with an English and Spanish-speaking guide (Click on this link)

 Accommodation in Iguazu

-Well clarified the subject of transport I tell you about the accommodation.
+Well clarified the subject of transport, I will now tell you about the accommodations.

-The hotels are not very expensive.
-The offer we found was with a youth hostel that went out for 55 pesos (5.5 euros) per night.
-For me, the best youth hostel I’ve ever been to, and look I’ve been to quite a few.
+The hotels are not expensive.
+We found the offer with a youth hostel that went out for 55 pesos (5.5 euros) per night.
+For me, I’ve been to the best youth hostel, and I’ve been to quite a few.

-It had a swimming pool, music bar, restaurant where they were prepared some huge sandwiches for 60 pesos (6€) of churrasco or Milanese, the cheap beer, for example, 1 bottle of 3/4 liter of Quilmes at 35 pesos (3.5 euros).
+It had a swimming pool, music bar, a restaurant where they prepared some huge sandwiches for 60 pesos (6€) of churrasco or Milanese, and some cheap beer, for example, 1 bottle of 3/4 liter of Quilmes at 35 pesos (3.5 euros).

-And the people who looked at, very friendly, young people who didn’t give us a bad face, very cool.
+And the people who cared for us were very friendly, young people who didn’t give us a bad face, very cool.

-Puerto Iguazu is a relatively small city, whose main source of income is tourism that comes to visit the falls, and to a much lesser extent mining or agriculture.
+Puerto Iguazu is a relatively small city whose main source of income is from the tourism generated by the falls and, to a much lesser extent, mining or agriculture.

 The center of Iguazu is, I would tell you, the most interesting area.
 You can see that they are taking care of it and improving it for tourism.
 I liked it, actually.
-The treatment of the tourist is good and the city is not expensive.
+The treatment of the tourists is good, and the city is not expensive.

 Milestone 3 borders and Identity Square

-They are now under construction and have built a new milestone elsewhere, but we sneaked into the work and took the photo to the original… hehehe.
+They are now under construction and have built a new milestone elsewhere, but we sneaked into the work and took the photo to the original… hehe.

 The Place of Identity collects stone murals with important moments of history.

 The Iguazu Falls are on the border between Brazil and Argentina.
-The Iguazu River is the natural border between the two countries, until it joins the Paraná.
-At this point of union, is the point of the three borders between Brazil, Argentina and Paraguay.
+The Iguazu River is the natural border between the two countries until it joins the Paraná.
+At this point of the union are the three borders between Brazil, Argentina, and Paraguay.

-You can see the falls from Argentina (Iguazu National Park) and from Brazil (Parque do Iguaçu).
+You can see the falls from Argentina (Iguazu National Park) and Brazil (Parque do Iguaçu).

-As our friend Maxi said, the Argentinians have the show and the Brazilians have the seats.
+Our friend Maxi said that the Argentinians have the show, and the Brazilians have the seats.

-I’m not going to tell you if one side is better than the other, visit both, because each side has its unique things, and on each side you’re going to see things that you can’t see on the other side.
+I’m not going to tell you if one side is better than the other; visit both because each side has its unique things, and on each side, you’ll see things that you can’t see on the other side.

-If you prefer enjoy roundtrip transportation from Puerto Iguazú to Iguazú National Park with an English and Spanish-speaking guide
+If you prefer to enjoy roundtrip transportation from Puerto Iguazú to Iguazú National Park with an English-speaking guide, click here.

 We visited the waterfalls on the Argentine side on the first day.

 Leaving this nuance aside, Iguazu is spectacular.
-When you get to the park, you have to go to the “Central Station” which is where the little trains that lead you to the devil’s gorge (Garganta del Diablo) come from.
+When you get to the park, you must go to the “Central Station,” where the little trains that lead you to the Devil’s Gorge (Garganta del Diablo) come from.

 There are four main tours.
-The lower path, upper path, the macuco path and the path of the devil’s gorge.
-The first three make them walking, while to go to the Garganta del diablo, you have to take a little train.
+The lower path, the upper path, the macuco path, and the path of the devil’s gorge.
+You will need to walk the first three while going to the Garganta del diablo, you must take a little train.

-First thing everyone does is queue to take the train that goes to the Devil’s gorge, if you do that get ready to be waiting at least an hour and a half.
+The first thing everyone does is take the train that goes to the Devil’s Gorge.
+If you do that, get ready to wait at least an hour and a half.

-The best thing from our point of view is to do first the pedestrian routes that will take you for about three hours between the lower and the upper and another three hours the macuco trail and when you return to the central station there, are no queues and you go more comfortable.
+The best thing from our point of view is to do first the pedestrian routes that will take you about three hours between the lower and the upper and another three hours the macuco trail and when you return to the central station, there are no long lines, and you can go more comfortably.

-On the lower course, you can see the Dos Hermanas falls, Chico fall and Bossetti fall.
-That you see from below and the Alvar Nuñez and Lanusse falls you see from above stand out.
+You can see the Dos Hermanas falls, Chico fall, and Bossetti fall on the lower course, which you see from below, and the Alvar Nuñez and Lanusse fall you will see from above stand out.

 Iguazu Falls.
 The Upper Path (recorrido superior)

-On the upper path you see these same falls from above and you also see the Adam and Eve falls, the Bernabé Mendez and the Mbigua Falls.
+You see these same falls from above on the upper path, and you also see Adam and Eve, the Bernabé Mendez, and the Mbigua Falls.

-In addition to these tours that are included in the entrance, you have several routes for which you have to pay an additional cost.
+In addition to these tours included at the entrance, you have several routes for which you have to pay an additional cost.

-The safari or the great nautical adventure are the best known.
-If you only have one day you will have to choose between one or the other because it will not give you time to do it all on the same day.
+The safari or the great nautical adventure is the best known.
+However, if you only have one day, you will have to choose between one or the other because it will not give you time to do it all on the same day.

-Personally, the boat is not what attracts me the most, we already did it in niagara Falls and although it was not bad, you get wet and you can not take good photos because the water, I prefer the safari or tour the jungle.
-But everyone who does whatever they want is natural.
+Personally, the boat is not what attracts me the most, we already did it in Niagara Falls, and although it was not bad, you get wet, and you can not take good photos because of the water splashing all around; I prefer the safari or the tour of the jungle.

-The soil is red, with an ochre red color that also permeates everything.
-Humidity, about 90% and considerable heat, about 30 degrees Celsius during the day, but it is cool and refreshing at night.
+The soil is red, with an ochre red color permeating everything.
+Humidity is about 90%, and considerable heat averages about 30 degrees Celsius during the day, but it is cool and refreshing at night.

-We finished the day super tired, so we went to rest, because the next day we go to Iguazu Falls from the Brazilian side.
+We finished the day super tired, so we went to rest to get ready for the next day, where we went to Iguazu Falls from the Brazilian side.

 Brazilian side: Parque de Iguaçú

-The Brazilian side is a shorter course, about two and a half hours if you take it easy.
+The Brazilian side is a shorter path, about two and a half hours if you take it easy.

 The entrance to the park also has different prices for nationals and foreigners.
 You can buy it online.

-When you enter the park you are taken by bus to the beginning of the tour.
-You do it quietly until you get to the end it’s a walkway that gets inside the falls (you get quite wet) and you see the Garganta del Diablo in the background.
+When you enter the park, you are taken by bus to the beginning of the tour.
+You do it quietly until you get to the end, where a walkway gets inside the falls (you get quite wet), and you see the Garganta del Diablo in the background.

-What do you see? all the falls that are on the Argentine side, but in “panoramic mode”.
-While on the Argentine side you can almost touch them but you don’t have such a general view, on the Brazilian side (except in the end part), you see them from afar.
+What do you see?
+All the falls are on the Argentine side but in “panoramic mode.”
+You can almost touch them on the Argentine side, but you don’t have such a general view, while on the Brazilian side (except in the end part), you see them from afar.

-In addition to this you have excursions that are paid extra, just like on the Argentine side.
+In addition to this, you have paid for extra excursions, just like on the Argentine side.
 Also, you can book a tour to go to the Argentinian side with a guide.

-Some recommendations I can make you, take “antimosquitos” bug repelent. if you didn’t buy it before, in the shops at the entrance of the park sell it to you.
-The one they use is the brand OFF! and it is very good.
+Some recommendations I can make you: take “anti mosquitos” bug repellent.
+If you didn’t buy it beforehand, the shops at the park entrance sell it to you.
+The one they use is the brand OFF! and it is excellent.

 We knew we shouldn’t feed them (they tell you everywhere on billboards), but not that they stole your food, so we sat quietly to eat our sandwiches at the tables at the picnic area.

-You have during the tours places to have a snack while watching a beautiful waterfall.
+You have during the tour places to have a snack while watching a beautiful waterfall.

-The Brazilian side of Iguazu is done in a morning, so by lunchtime we were already back in Puerto Iguazu, Argentina.
+The Brazilian side of Iguazu was done by morning, so by lunchtime, we were already back in Puerto Iguazu, Argentina.

-We take the opportunity to visit in the afternoon a store of gemstones that they mine directly in the area, especially geodes, expensive by the way, and ARIPUCA.
+We took the opportunity to visit a store of gemstones in the afternoon that they mine directly in the area, especially geodes, expensive, by the way, and ARIPUCA.

 You also have the possibility of sponsoring a tree for 10 years for 200 pesos (20 Euros), they guarantee that the tree will be cared for and will not be felled.
-We think we’re a very good initiative and we’re going to sponsor one.
+So we think they’re a very good initiative and will sponsor one.

-In addition, they do not charge different entry for nationals or foreigners, we all pay the same.
-For me, one more reason to go.
+In addition, they do not charge different entries for nationals or foreigners; we all pay the same.
+So, for me, one more reason to go.

 It’s a great excursion that is worth doing if you decide to visit Argentina.
-For me, a place to visit at least once in a lifetime.
+For me, it is a place to visit at least once in a lifetime.

-And if you liked this post, share with your friends.
-In any case thank you for reading me.
+And if you liked this post, share it with your friends.
+In any case, thank you for reading my post.

 - Buenos Aires Excursions & Tours (super cheap)